Flies are terrible pests that often come into people’s homes. If you have flies in your house, you’re probably wondering how they got in…

 - Garbage or trash cans that don’t seal properly

 - Kitchen appliances used to make food and drinks, especially those with small openings that flies can crawl into and find food and moisture.
-Check the old coffee grounds in your coffee machine, the vents in multicookers or steamers, toasters, ovens, etc.
+Check the old coffee grounds in your coffee machine, the vents in multicookers or steamers, toasters, ovens, etc. Some flies are deterred by coffee, but not all of them.

 - Cat litter boxes